 Analysis and action on living standards

-The Resolution Foundation is an independent think-tank focused on improving living standards for those on low to middle incomes.
-We work across a wide range of economic and social policy, combining our core purpose with a commitment to analytical rigour.
+The Resolution Foundation is an independent think-tank focused on improving living standards for those on low-to-middle incomes.
+We work across a wide range of economic and social policy areas, combining our core purpose with a commitment to analytical rigour.

 The Resolution Foundation calculates the real Living Wage – a voluntary hourly pay rate that is based on what families need to get by.
 The current national rate is: